-Stepmoms don’t compete among themselves to see who has it worse, but if they did, my argument would be that the childless stepmoms would win by a landslide.
+Stepmoms don’t compete among themselves to see who has it worse, but if they did, my argument would be that a childless stepmom could win by a landslide.

 Instead of merging two families, childless stepmoms try to find a place for themselves within their partner’s family.
 Instead of feeling confident with children, childless stepmoms worry that they aren’t good enough, or that they won’t be taken seriously.

 People say a lot of dumb things to stepmoms.
 More often than not, the intentions are not malicious; however, that doesn’t make the words sting any less.
 Even stepmoms unintentionally say hurtful things to stepmoms… it’s just the nature of the beast, as no two stories are identical.

 Something I’ve heard more than once in my stepmomming journey is that I will “never understand” until I have kids.